CHILDHOOD TOYS

 INFLUENCES ON TOYS BY THE WAR AND THE U.S.

-There was definitely a sexual divide, girls were pushed to play with Dolls and pretend household equipment and utensils, pushing to become useful housewives, childminders and cooks.
-Boys were given tools, building sets and guns, giving a manly image.
+There was definitely a sexual divide, girls were pushed to play with Dolls and pretend household equipment and cooking utensils, pushing to become useful housewives, childminders and cooks.
+Boys were given tools, building sets and guns, pushing a more manly image.

 It may of been 20 years after the war, but most boy toys of the time were still influenced by it, Guns, Tanks, Wartime Aircraft, Battleships.
 The remaining were often historical, Knights on horseback etc.